-Interest rate risk is the risk of changes in the value of the Trust's financial assets and financial liabilities from changes in market interest rates.
+Interest rate risk is the risk of changes in the value of the Trust's financial instruments from changes in market interest rates.

 The Trust is not subject to significant amounts of interest rate risk due to fluctuations in the prevailing levels of market interest rates.
 Any excess cash and cash equivalents are invested at short-term market interest rates.